 The figures of the Finnish International Trade Statistics deviate somewhat from the corresponding data of the national accounts and balance of payment statistics.
+International trade statistics primarily measure Finland's cross-border trade in goods.
 The Central Statistical Office makes certain additions and corrections to the figures involved in order that the statistics published by them correspond to the recommendations for national accounts (SNA) and balance of payment statistics (BOP).
+In these statistics, international trade in goods is based on change of ownership.